Penelope Gilliatt: Fiction

 In addition to her criticism and non-fiction books, Gilliatt wrote short stories, novels, teleplays, and one screenplay.
-The film was Sunday Bloody Sunday (1971), an accepting treatment of homosexuality based on personal story of the director John Schlesinger.
+The film was Sunday Bloody Sunday (1971), an accepting treatment of homosexuality based on a personal story of the director John Schlesinger.
 She was approached by Schlesinger to collaborate on the script in part because of her debut novel One by One.
-She wrote the first draft then left the project to take a job at The New Yorker.
+She wrote the first draft, then left the project to take a job at The New Yorker.
 The final script was extensively revised by David Sherwin and John Schlesinger in her absence.
 For the film script, she won several Best Screenplay awards, including the New York Film Critics Circle Award, Writers Guild of America, USA, and Writers' Guild of Great Britain.
 The screenplay was also nominated for an Academy Award and a BAFTA.